Brief History of Gambling in New York

 Q. Why is the gambling age lower than in the rest of the United States?

 A. Gambling age is not something controlled or regulated by federal law, and each state makes its own laws regarding gambling.
 This allows each state to decide at what age players should be trusted to gamble responsibly.
+It does mean you can get your NY online poker career started earlier.

 A. This remains to be seen.
 The state is cautious about allowing lottery tickets to be purchased online, thus its lack of implementation many months after the Department of Justice ruling.
 Once the lottery is taken to the Internet, the viability of legal online poker sites for New York will likely be examined and may be brought before the state legislature.